MahakaleshwarTemple

 Mahakaleshwar Temple

-Ujjain is considered to be the "Nabhi" (navel) of the Earth, and Mahakaleshwar Temple holds immense spiritual significance.
-It’s also a site for the Kumbh Mela, held every 12 years.
+Ujjain is regarded as the "Nabhi" (navel) of the Earth, and the Mahakaleshwar Temple is of great spiritual importance.
+Additionally, it serves as a venue for the Kumbh Mela, which takes place every 12 years.

 © Wikimedia